juno-junho/juno-junho/README.md

 ## Hi there, I'm Junho Hwang 👋

-## I'm learning to be a Backend developer!
+## I'm learning to be a backend developer!

 <!-- - 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]! -->
 - 🌱 I’m currently learning about Spring framework with java 🤣